bitsharescrude/CRUDE.BTSP/README.md

 - Reward Asset CNGN
 - Contract token CRUDE.BTSP
 -
-- Minimum to Receive per swap 0.83CRUDE.NGN
+- Minimum to Receive per swap 1 BTS
+- Swap frequency **daily
 # How it Works
 - Users provide liquidity to the pool in order to gain more bitshares in the future....
 - This is acheived via constant swap operations that will be performed by the pool Mananger to improve the value of the pool...